sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Pricing Table (Free) - Introduced Tooltip functionality, allowing users to add tooltips to each list item.
 * Feature: Post Magazine Grid (Pro) - New values were added to the Show Categories option, including byTaxonomy and by Last level Taxonomy, providing users with more granular control over category display settings.
 * Feature: Blob Shapes (Free) - Enhanced the Shadow options by adding shadow size, shadow blur, shadow color type, and shadow shift settings.
-* Feature: Image Accordion (Pro) - Added the "Link All Items" option to enhance functionality and provide users with the ability to link all items collectively.
+* Feature: Image Accordion (Pro) - Added the &quot;Link All Items&quot; option to enhance functionality and provide users with the ability to link all items collectively.
 * Feature: Calendar (Pro) - Separated the Locale option into a new tab and introduced an 'Other' option in the locale list, enabling users to manually add a locale not listed, thereby extending support for 96 locales.
-* Feature: Calendar (Pro) - Added "Open Event Link in New Tab" option to allow users to open event links in a new tab.
+* Feature: Calendar (Pro) - Added &quot;Open Event Link in New Tab&quot; option to allow users to open event links in a new tab.
 * Feature: Checkboxes Filter (Pro) - Added functionality to hide the dropdown when no items are found inside.
 * Feature: Icon Accordion (Pro) - A new feature was introduced that includes the addition of an option to adjust the Icon Margin, providing users with more customization options for their interface.
 * Feature: Radio Button Field (Pro) - Added functionality to handle and process values selected from radio buttons in the form, ensuring users' selections are captured and correctly stored.